Pinoy Big Brother: Teen Edition 4: Housemates

-Nine housemates, an all-male line-up entered the house on Day 1.enter via the garden, hours before opening night to perform a special task for Big Brother.
+Nine housemates, an all-male line-up plus female twins, entered the house on Day 1.
+Twins Jai and Joj were the first two to enter via the garden, hours before opening night to perform a special task for Big Brother.
 The second batch of six housemates, consisting of an all-female line-up, entered on Day 2 during the late-afternoon Über show.
 The ages indicated were the housemates' ages upon their entrance to the House.

 Houseguests

 Similar to the franchise's previous seasons, Big Brother invited guests to his house for special purposes.

-Notable houseguest for this season were Luis Manzano, Vice Ganda, Angeline Quinto, Yeng Constantino, Sam Milby, John Prats, Robi Domingo and past winners, Kim Chiu, Melisa Cantiveros, Slater Young.
+Notable houseguest for this season were Luis Manzano, Vice Ganda, Angeline Quinto, Yeng Constantino, Sam Milby, John Prats, Robi Domingo and past winners, Kim Chiu, Melai Cantiveros, Slater Young.